themeteorchef/base/README.md

 A UI helper called `currentRoute` has been added to Base which allows you to add an `active` class to menu items in your navigation to reflect the user's current location.

+A collection of hooks has also been added to Base to control route access based on different conditions (e.g. whether a user is logged in or not).

 ###### Authentication
 Base includes a complete authentication pattern complete with: